-All these features are perfect, but I really missed the feature to save coding files/projects on the cloud but that won’t really affect its usability as it offers everything to let anyone code on the go and see code snippets in actions.
+All these features are perfect, but I missed the feature to save coding files/projects on the cloud, but that won’t affect its usability as it offers everything to let anyone code on the go and see code snippets in actions.

 While on the hunt, I looked up all possible alternatives for Online Compiler.
-There are many other similar apps but none of them could beat Online Compiler as it supports more number of coding languages and is lightweight at the same time.
+There are many similar apps, but none of them could beat Online Compiler as it supports more coding languages and is lightweight at the same time.

 We reviewed –

-- Terminal IDE – Which was mainly focused towards Web Development with full Java/C/C++/HTML Development although with more fluidity than Online Compiler but you won’t switch between two apps when you already have it covered in Online Compiler.
+- Terminal IDE – This was mainly focused on Web Development with complete Java/C/C++/HTML Development.
+However, with more fluidity than Online Compiler, you won’t switch between two apps when you already have it covered in Online Compiler.

-While these apps are promising on their own features and languages, I personally would recommend anyone to go for Online Compiler because of its nature and work environment allowing you to write codes offline and flawlessly.
+While these apps are promising in their features and languages, I would recommend anyone to go for Online Compiler because of its nature and work environment, allowing you to write codes offline and flawlessly.

-The app works as a great example for beginners as well who want to enhance their coding skills.
+The app is an excellent example for beginners who want to enhance their coding skills.